Sifyrena/e313_Tracking/README.md

 ## OpenCV For Python

-OpenCV is a C++ library wrapped for Python, and the syntax we use here might be unfamiliar to you.
+OpenCV is a C++ library wrapped for (mapped to) Python, and the syntax we use here might be unfamiliar to you.
 This is okay.

 ## External Code Credits